christianityorigins/website/blog/_posts/2015-01-01-ethnic-particularism.md

 You exit the guilt matrix instantly.

-Most importantly, no other European will ever again think of themself as your spokesperson/representtive/ambassador, nor the the judge of your behavior relative to their set commandments of white behavior.
+Most importantly, no other European will ever again think of themself as your spokesperson/representative/ambassador, nor the the judge of your behavior relative to their set commandments of white behavior.

 It’s just one specific tribe doing what every other tribe does openly and without apology.
-Then tribal advocacy becomes morally defensible because it’s no longer “White supremacy theater.”
+Then tribal advocacy becomes morally defensible because it’s no longer "White supremacy theater".

 **The Moral Justifications**